-If you wish to run the simulator from another directory, then add
+If you wish to run the simulator from another directory, then add the

-the "-cp /path/to/code" flag to the java command line, or set the
+"-cp /path/to/code" flag to the java command line, or set the

 CLASSPATH variable using:

 (note the backticks used around pwd).
-If you wish to have your
+If you wish to have your CLASSPATH

-file (assuming you are using the BASH shell).
+are using the BASH shell).

-Running tests will produce files with the extension .stats that
+Running tests will produce files with the extension .stats that contain

-for unit and integration tests and detailed information on
+passed and failed for unit and integration tests and detailed information on

 passenger delivery, monitoring, and network usage for acceptance tests.